satry22/Battleship/README.md

 ## Testing

-- I have tested the game in GitPods terminal, checked and corrected any errors
+- I have tested the game in GitPods terminal, checked and corrected any errors.
 - I have run my code through a PEP8 linter without problems.
+- I have tested the game in Heroku terminal, no errors.

 ## Bugs